GoogleChrome/developer.chrome.com/site/en/blog/floc/index.md

 For other clustering algorithms, the trial may experiment with different inclusion criteria: that's part of the origin trial experiment process.
 {% endAside %}

-To find out more about FLoC, see [What is Federated Learning of Cohorts (FLoC)](https://web.dev/floc).
+To find out more about FLoC, see [What is Federated Learning of Cohorts?](https://web.dev/floc).

 ## Take part in the origin trial